chandan5362/Abstractive-Text-Summarisation/README.md

 # Abstractive-Text-Summarisation
-Contains model and deployment script for abstractive text summarisation for Radiology impressions.
+Contains model and deployment script for abstractive text summarisation of Radiology impressions.